Top Real Estate Markets

 Thunder Bay

-Unlike Toronto and London, which saw price declines in 2022, average prices in Thunder Bay were more or less flat.
-In 2023 and extending throughout 2024, buyer demand has remained relatively strong with inventory levels still in line with Thunder Bay’s trailing 5-year average of around 3 months of supply.
-Since April, most cities in Ontario are reporting rising inventory levels into buyer-friendly territory, but Thunder Bay has bucked the trend.
-During the summer quarter, Thunder Bay reported 3.0 months of resale inventory, 33% lower than the provincial average.
+Back in 2022, Toronto, London, and most markets in Southern Ontario saw price declines while average prices in Thunder Bay were more or less flat.
+In 2023 and extending throughout 2024, buyer demand driven by relative affordability has remained strong with inventory levels still in line with Thunder Bay’s trailing 5-year average of around 3 months of supply.
+Since April 2024, most cities in Ontario are reporting rising inventory levels into buyer-friendly territory, but Thunder Bay has bucked the trend.
+During the first quarter of the year, Thunder Bay reported 3.3 months of resale inventory, a third lower than the provincial and GTA averages for the same period.

-Prices in Thunder Bay continue to outperform the GTA and the province in 2024, finishing the third quarter up 18% from the trailing 5-year average.
+Resale activity in Thunder Bay continues to outperform the GTA and the province, with units sold over the last 12 months only down 5% from the trailing 5-year average.
+With a sharp decline in average price recorded during the first quarter, prices are only up 2% year-over-year.
 As our country continues to grow, it will be interesting to track Thunder Bay's progress as a more prominent Ontario hub market.

 Cornwall

-Cornwall is the smallest market on this list, with a population of just under 50,000 as of the 2021 census.
-However, in the broader context, it is surrounded by multiple large - and more expensive - markets.
+Cornwall is the smallest market on this list, with a population of just under 50K as of the 2021 census.
+However, in the broader context, it is surrounded by multiple large - and more expensive - cities.
 Montreal is a 90 minute drive, while Ottawa is just over an hour away.
 When compared to regular GTA traffic, those commutes are not unreasonable.

 If the big city isn’t your preference, Cornwell locals are less than 3 hours away from the beautiful villages of Mont-Tremblant and Prince Edward County.
 From a lifestyle perspective alone, there is a lot of attraction within a short to medium weekend drive.

 Long-term, Cornwall’s strategic location will place upward pressure on its relatively small housing supply.
 This has already been happening to a certain extent, with average resale prices in Cornwall significantly outpacing the provincial average over the last 5 years.
-When compared to the weighted average resale price over the past 5 years, Cornwall is up 21%, while the Ontario provincial average is up 2%.
-Despite the pullback from the record peak observed in early 2022, Cornwall prices are still up 82% compared to five years ago, more than double the Ontario average of 39%.
-Even when factoring in this recent growth, Cornwall prices remain extremely affordable for southern Ontario, ending the year with an average price of $435K.
+When compared to the weighted average resale price over the past 5 years, Cornwall is up 16%, while the Ontario provincial average is flat.
+Despite the pullback from the record peak observed in early 2022, Cornwall prices in Q1-2025 are up 73% compared to five years ago, close to triple the Ontario average of 25%.
+Even when factoring in this recent growth, Cornwall prices remain extremely affordable for southern Ontario, ending the year with an average price of $518K.
 This bodes well for its future growth.

-In 2023, Cornwall performed in line with the province, with prices flat year-over-year.
-Year-to-date, buyer demand has picked up, with resale prices increasing for each quarter in 2024.
-While inventory levels remain lower than the provincial average, at 3.8 months in the third quarter, Cornwall buyers have close to double the resale supply to choose from when compared to the trailing 5-year average.
-With significantly better affordability than neighbouring cities, these favourable buyer conditions may not last long as rate cuts intensify.
+In 2024, buyer demand picked up, with resale prices increasing in each of the first three quarters to finish up 6% year-over-year.
+Prices continue to tick up to start 2025, up 5% from the prior quarter and 9% year-over-year.
+Despite price gains, inventory levels are higher than the provincial average at 5.4 months in Q1-2025, up from 4 months supply from the first quarter of 2024.
+Cornwall buyers have more than double the resale supply to choose from when compared to the trailing 5-year average.
+With significantly better affordability than neighbouring cities, these favourable buyer conditions are not likely to last long.

 Ottawa